rileyjshaw/font-scout/README.md

 # Font comparison tool

 I made this tool to compare a bunch of local fonts side-by-side.
-This wasn’t built for public consumption, so it’s just got a bunch of font definitions from [Atipo Foundry](https://www.atipofoundry.com/) hardcoded in.
+I eventually added the entire catalog of [Google Fonts](https://fonts.google.com) too.
+This tool is scrappy and built for personal use, so I didn’t have public consumption in mind.
+For instance, there are a bunch of paid font definitions from [Atipo Foundry](https://www.atipofoundry.com/) hardcoded in.
 Remix it however you want.

-I didn’t include the fonts in the repo.
-If you [buy them from Atipo](https://www.atipofoundry.com/), copy them to `./public/fonts`.
+I included some open fonts in the repo, but didn’t include any paid or non-open fonts.
+If you [buy the referenced fonts from Atipo](https://www.atipofoundry.com/), for instance, copy them to `./public/fonts`.

 ## Get started